Painkiller (Judas Priest album): Reception

 Critical reaction to Painkiller has been overwhelmingly positive, especially from the metal community.
-Steve Huey of Allmusic, praised the album, saying that it was one of Judas Priest's best albums in years adding that "Travis' thunderous (and crisp-sounding) percussive maelstrom lights an immediate fire under the bandmembers' asses; Glenn Tipton and K.K.
+Steve Huey of AllMusic, praised the album, saying that it was one of Judas Priest's best albums in years adding that "Travis' thunderous (and crisp-sounding) percussive maelstrom lights an immediate fire under the bandmembers' asses; Glenn Tipton and K.K.
 Downing tear through a crushing, diabolical riff; and Rob Halford starts shrieking like a wicked witch, giving perhaps the most malevolent-sounding performance of his career.
 It's a startling statement of musical purpose that arrived seemingly out of nowhere, heralding a comeback that rivals George Foreman's."
 Mikesn of Sputnikmusic gave the album a 5 out of 5, stating that "Painkiller is full of many memorable riffs and leads from Glenn and K.K.
 Among the finest moments of the album come from the intense riffing combined with Halford's wailing vocals.
 The songs found on Painkiller are very energetic from start to finish, and each member seems to feed off each other's performances."
-On metal-archives.com, the album holds an average score of 92% based on 26 reviews.

 Most of the album's tracks were performed live on the Painkiller World Tour, with the title track becoming one of the band's concert staples.
 "Hell Patrol", "All Guns Blazing", "A Touch of Evil", "Night Crawler" and "Between the Hammer and the Anvil" have all returned to the setlist on later tours, while "Metal Meltdown" and "Leather Rebel" were retired after only a few performances in 1990.
-"One Shot at Glory" and its intro "Battle Hymn" were the only songs on the album that had not been played live until August 2021, when they were included in Judas Priest's set at the Bloodstock Open Air festival.
+"One Shot at Glory" and its intro "Battle Hymn" were the only songs on the album that had not been played live until August 2021, when they were added in the band's setlist at the Bloodstock Open Air festival.